lsst-sqre/semaphore/docs/user-guide/github-app-configuration.rst

 When you do this, you can create the secret keys that Semaphore needs to authenticate with GitHub and verify webhook events.
 These are provided to Semaphore as environment variables:

-- ``SEMAPHORE_GITHUB_APP_ID``: The GitHub App ID.
+- :envvar:`SEMAPHORE_GITHUB_APP_ID`: The GitHub App ID.
 This is shown on the GitHub App's "General" page under the "About" heading.
-- ``SEMAPHORE_GITHUB_APP_PRIVATE_KEY``: The GitHub App's private key.
+- :envvar:`SEMAPHORE_GITHUB_APP_PRIVATE_KEY`: The GitHub App's private key.
 This is shown on the GitHub App's "General" page under "Client secrets".
-- ``SEMAPHORE_GITHUB_WEBHOOK_SECRET``: The webhook secret you created in the GitHub App's "General" page under "Webhooks".
+- :envvar:`SEMAPHORE_GITHUB_WEBHOOK_SECRET`: The webhook secret you created in the GitHub App's "General" page under "Webhooks".

+See :doc:`environment-variables` for more information on Phalanx's environment variable settings.

 Install the app in the source repository
 ========================================